-As the bad weather starts to roll in and causes damage to our homes we begin to question who can and should do the repairs to our homes.
+As the bad weather starts to roll in and cause damage to our homes, we begin to question who can and should be hired for the repairs.
 Here are a few things to look for and to ask when looking for a home contractor to do those needed repairs.

-– Many companies, known as “storm chasers“, are based out of state.
-These companies bring crews with them as well as hiring local crews to handle the workload following a natural disaster.
+Many companies, known as “storm chasers“, are based out of state.
+These companies bring crews with them and hire local crews to handle the workload following a natural disaster.
 Beware that any warranty claims will be difficult to enforce through an out of town contractor.

 Once you have found a contractor to work with here are a few things to keep in mind as the work gets done.

-– This should fit close to what your insurance adjustor has allowed.
-If not, you should make sure your adjustor or contractor did not miss anything.
-The four most common discrepancies: qualities, scope of work, materials to be used, and unit cost.
+This should fit close to what your insurance adjustor has allowed.
+If not, you should make sure your adjuster or contractor did not miss anything.
+The four most common discrepancies: qualities, the scope of work, materials to be used, and unit cost.

 Remember that this is still your house and the work performed should be to your satisfaction, just like any other home improvement project.
 The contractor works for you.
 Inspect all work before authorizing the final payment.